kataras/iris/README.md

 Philosophy
 ------------

 The Iris philosophy is to provide robust tooling for HTTP, making it a great solution for single page applications, web sites, hybrids, or public HTTP APIs.
-Keep note that, today, iris has the clostest performance to the nginx.
+Keep note that, today, iris is faster than nginx itself.

 Iris does not force you to use any specific ORM or template engine.
 With support for the most used template engines, you can quickly craft the perfect application.